benjohnbarnes/Service/README2.md

 import Service

 public struct CatalogueModule {
-	let serviceProvider: any URLServiceProviding<CommonServiceContext>
+	let serviceContext: any ServiceContext

 	func catalogueView() -> some View {
 		CatalogueView(model: CatalogueSearchModel(
 			// The service is created and injected in to the unit here:
-			catalogueSearch: .catalogueSearch(using: serviceProvider)
+			catalogueSearch: .catalogueSearch(in: serviceContext)
 		))
 	}
 }